0xCarnyx/discord-crypto-price-bots/README.md

-# levxdao-price-bot
+# discord-crypto-price-bots
-Price bot for the LEVX DAO discord channel
+Discord bots for showing various metrics (price, volume, ...) for NFTs and crypto tokens.
+Originally designed for the LEVX DAO discord.

 ## Available bots
 *